 Two small farm dams would be removed by the proposal, a third would be modified to act as a storm water detention basin for the development.
+The proposal would also impact a number of small first order drainage lines, which would be infilled and levelled.
+These drainage lines consist shallow depressions with no defined beds or banks.

-None of the aquatic habitats in the proposal site or study area are classified as Key Fish Habitat and these dams would not provide potential habitat for threatened fish.
+None of the aquatic habitats in the proposal site are classified as Key Fish Habitat and these dams and drainage lines would not provide potential habitat for threatened fish.
 Aquatic habitats may provide limited breeding and shelter resources for common frog, reptile species and waterbirds.